Paradigm Shift Driver Development

 The Physics of Driving at the Limit

 To begin this lesson, we will first be examining the limit from the perspective of the blue car from The Ideal Apex lesson.
-You can see in the image how the car is at the limit experiencing 1.2 g of lateral acceleration throughout corner exit.
+You can see in the image below how the car is at the limit experiencing 1.2 g of lateral acceleration throughout corner exit.
 This is called the “limit” because it is the maximum lateral acceleration the vehicle’s tires are currently able to produce.
 Although in vehicle dynamics we often use the term lateral acceleration because it is to the side of a vehicle, in physics, the car is simply experiencing centripetal acceleration.

 Picture

 It might be difficult to visualize how there can be acceleration when a car is traveling on a circular arc at a constant speed, but consider what would happen if all friction were removed as the driver passed the apex.
 Because centripetal acceleration is felt as a force pushing the driver outwards, it might be intuitive to think that removing friction would cause the car to move outward as well, but this is not the case.
 Due to Newton’s first law, if all external forces were suddenly removed as the car passed the apex, it would continue straight ahead toward the track edge at its current velocity.
-So the sideways acceleration that a driver feels in a corner is essentially the vehicle’s movement away from this straight line that it would travel on if not for the tires’ ability to generate force.
+So the sideways acceleration that a driver feels in a corner is essentially the vehicle’s acceleration away from this straight line that it would travel on if not for the tires’ ability to generate force.

 The Understeer and Oversteer Limit

 Although the blue car has reached 1.2 g of lateral acceleration at the limit, this does not necessarily mean that all four tires are being used to their maximum.
 If the front or rear tire pair of a vehicle reaches its maximum force before the other pair, then the vehicle has reached its limit, leaving at least some remaining capacity at the other end.
 If the front tires reach their maximum first, we call this the understeer limit and if the rear does, this is the oversteer limit.
 Almost every class of racecar will be set up to understeer at the limit, but the amount of remaining rear capacity will vary depending on the needs of the car as well as the driver.
 Most will ideally have a setup that maintains the understeer limit throughout entry, but the rear will have a small enough capacity remaining that the driver can still reach the oversteer limit with the throttle during corner exit.
 So when a driver says they prefer a car with oversteer, they don’t truly want a car that always reaches the limit of the rear tires first, but simply prefer a car with relatively less remaining rear capacity so that it’s easier to achieve oversteer.
 At the other end of the spectrum, a car that has a lot of remaining rear capacity, which makes it very hard to achieve oversteer, is said to have a lot of understeer.
-This is not necessarily a bad thing however, depending on the driver’s needs.

 Understeer and Oversteer Defined